thunderbird/thunderbird-android/docs/CONTRIBUTING.md

 ## 🐛 Bug Reports and Feature Ideas

-When you encounter a bug or have a feature request or idea  please do the following:
+When you encounter a bug or have a feature request or idea, please do the following:

 **Bugs**:
 - Search for [existing issues](https://github.com/thunderbird/thunderbird-android/issues?q=is%3Aissue) before filing a new one.